isc-projects/stork/doc/user/overview.rst

-The presented example includes 3 physical machines, each running a Stork agent instance, and Kea and/or BIND 9 services.
+The presented example includes 3 physical machines, each running a Stork agent instance, and Kea and/or BIND 9 apps.
 The leftmost machine includes a Kea server connected to a database.
 It is typically one of the database systems natively supported by Kea (MySQL or PostgreSQL).
 Kea uses the database to store three types of information: